 “Frustration signals growth” is a powerful reframe — but fifteen years of growth also means fifteen years of accumulated frustrations that were supposed to be temporary.
 The honest accounting is worth doing. - 10 Ways to Define Success → Coming soon

-Written in 2016, before crypto wealth cycles, remote work normalization, and the burnout generation’s public reckoning — all of which have changed what people count, and what they stop counting, as success. - Don’t Spend Your Money Buying Friends → Coming soon
+Written in 2016, before crypto wealth cycles, remote work normalization, and the burnout generation’s public reckoning — all of which have changed what people count, and what they stop counting, as success. - Are You The Best Version Of Yourself? → Coming soon

 Written before algorithmic filter bubbles, deepfakes, and AI-generated content — environments now specifically engineered to manufacture and sustain pleasant illusions at scale.
 The price has gone up considerably.